Our clinicians are trained in one or more of the following treatment modalities:

 Cognitive Behavior Theory (CBT) is a time-sensitive, structured, present-oriented psychotherapy directed toward solving current problems and teaching clients skills to modify dysfunctional thinking and behavior.
 CBT states that the way that individuals perceive a situation is more closely connected to their reaction than the situation itself.
 CBT helps people change their unhelpful thinking and behavior that lead to enduring improvement in their mood and functioning.
 Rational Emotive and Solution-Focused therapies falls under this category.

 Psychodynamic Theory emphasizes unconscious psychological processes that creates one’s personality, world-view, and respective behavior and relational patterns, and contends that childhood experiences are crucial in shaping adult personality.
 This includes Psychoanalytic Theory, Object Relations theory, in which primary relationships are strongly influential and predictive of character structure and future emotional and relational problems.
 The recent ACE (Adverse Childhood Events) research strongly supports this approach in that early traumatic childhood events overwhelmingly predict greater statistics of mental health and substance use disorder problems.
 The teachings and writings of Sigmund Freud, Melanie Klein, Margaret Mahler, and Winnicot are strong influences here.

 Mindfulness Based Stress Reduction, Buddhist Philosophy, Acceptance and Commitment Therapy is the integration of the ancient Eastern psychological tradition of mindfulness, meditation, compassion and forgiveness teachings with modern Western psychological tradition of analyzing and investigating one’s developmental conditioning.
-The influence work of practitioners such as Jon Kabat-Zinn and Steven C. Hayes are essential here.
+The work of practitioners such as Jon Kabat-Zinn and Steven C. Hayes are influential here.